nf-core/dualrnaseq/docs/parameters.md

 Option to remove/collapse identical transcripts during the indexing stage

-### 6. Salmon - Selective alignment
+### Selective alignment

 #### `--run_salmon_selective_alignment False`

-To run Salmon with Selective alignment
+To run Salmon with selective alignment

 #### `--gene_feature_gff_to_create_transcriptome_host ["exon", "tRNA"]`

-The pipeline uses gene features from the 3rd column of the host annotative file (gff/gtf) to extract the coordinates of transcripts to be quantified.
+The pipeline uses gene features from the 3rd column of the host annotative (gff) file, to extract the coordinates of transcripts to be quantified.

 By default, the pipeline uses `exon` from the `--gff_host` file and `tRNA` from the `--gff_host_tRNA` file.

 #### `--gene_feature_gff_to_create_transcriptome_pathogen ["gene", "sRNA", "tRNA", "rRNA"]`

-The pipeline uses gene features from the 3rd column of the pathogen annotative fikle (gff/gtf) to extract the coordinates of transcripts to be quantified.
+The pipeline uses gene features from the 3rd column of the pathogen annotative (gff) file, to extract the coordinates of transcripts to be quantified.

 By default, the pipeline uses features as `gene`, `sRNA`, `tRNA` and `rRNA` from the `--gff_pathogen` file.

 #### `--gene_attribute_gff_to_create_transcriptome_host ["transcript_id"]`

-This flag defines the gene attribute from the 9th column of the host annotative (gff/gtf) file, where the transcript names are extracted.
+This flag defines the gene attribute from the 9th column of the host annotative (gff) file, where the transcript names are extracted.

 By default, the pipeline extracts `transcript_id` from the `--gff_host` file.

 #### `--gene_attribute_gff_to_create_transcriptome_pathogen ["locus_tag"]`

-This flag defines the gene attribute from the 9th column of the pathogen annotative (gff/gtf) file, where transcript, genes or CDS regions are extracted.
+This flag defines the gene attribute from the 9th column of the pathogen annotative (gff) file, where transcripts, genes or CDS regions are extracted.

 By default, the pipeline extracts `locus_tag` from the `--gff_pathogen` file.

-### 7. STAR and Salmon - alignment based mode
+## 6. STAR and Salmon - alignment based mode

+### Salmon

 #### `--run_salmon_alignment_based_mode FALSE`

-Option to run Salmn in alignment mode
+Option to run Salmon in alignment-based mode

+### STAR

 #### `--run_star False`